WarriorA27/WarriorA27/README.md

-- 👋 Hi, I’m @WarriorA27
+-  Hi, I’m @WarriorA27
-- 👀 I’m interested in web development
+-  I’m interested in web development
+-  I have already learnt C++,JAVA,HTML,CSS
-- 🌱 I’m currently learning C++
+-  I currently learning JAVA DSA and JAVASCRIPT.
-- 💞️ I’m looking to collaborate on open source projects and web development.
+-  I’m looking to collaborate on open source projects and web development.
-- 📫 you can definitely rech me with my email.
+-  you can definitely rech me with my email.

 <!---
 WarriorA27/WarriorA27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.